 - If the employee chooses not to utilize their WSU paid leave accruals to supplement their PFML benefit, they are to report it as paid time on the weekly PFML benefit claim.
 The employee’s PFML benefit amount will be prorated by the non-supplemental benefits they receive from WSU.
 It is only when an employee identifies their time off as supplemental PFML that it will not reduce the PFML payment.
 The employee would include only PFML in the identifying tag.

-Employees can apply for the PFML benefits through the ESD online Worker login or by contacting ESD for possible other options.
-Filing a claim for PFML benefits with the ESD is a separate process from the required filing for a medical leave of absence from WSU.
-Employees applying for a leave of absence from their appointment with WSU continue to follow the processes outlined in UPPM 60.56 or UPPM 60.57 and on the Medical Leave website.
+Employees can apply for benefits through the ESD online Worker login or on paper.
+Filing a claim for PFML benefits with the ESD is a separate process from filing for a medical leave of absence from WSU.
+Employees applying for a leave of absence from their appointment with WSU continue to follow the processes outlined in UPPM 60.56 for Faculty and Administrative Professionals or UPPM 60.57 for Civil Service and on the Medical Leave page.

 After applying for PFML benefits, the ESD will review hours worked in the state of Washington to confirm eligibility.
 There is a seven (7) day waiting period before an employee may be eligible for PFML benefits, for all types of leave except parental bonding, medical leave taken during the “postnatal period” and military exigency.
 Once the ESD approves the claim, individuals will submit weekly claims to the ESD for the paid benefit.

-In Workday: The ESD will notify HRS MLA of an approved PFML Leave of Absence (LOA).
-Once the notification is received, MLA will designate the applicable PFML designation on the employee’s Workday Absence Calendar for the duration of the approval period.
-This designation allows a person on the designated leave(s) to have access to and utilize time offs specific to that LOA designation and the ability to identify time offs as supplemental benefits.
+In Workday: The ESD will notify HRS of PFML designations.
+Employees who have applied and are approved for the PFML Leave of Absence (LOA), will see the approved LOA “designation” on their Absence Calendar for the duration of the LOA, whether it be needed on a full-time part-time or intermittent time off basis.
+This designation allows a person on the designated leave(s) to have access to and utilize time offs or supplemental benefits specific to that LOA designation.
 Review the Workday reference guide Employee Request a Leave of Absence for time off entry when on a LOA.

 - Paid Family & Medical Leave – Statement of Employee Rights (English)